-Have decided to build a mobile app?
+Having decided to build a mobile app?
 You’ll likely require a team of people to help you build it.
-Surf has been developing mobile apps for more than 10 years, and it’s safe to say, we know a thing or two on how to build an app development team.
+Surf has been developing mobile apps for more than 10 years, and it’s safe to say, we know a thing or two on how to build an app development team for a startup (whether it is a separate company or startup grown inside of a corporation).
 Assembling a team for a new project can be a difficult task — many aspects should be taken into account, and a badly organized team can ruin the whole development process.
 In the article we’ll review app development team structure, what specialists exactly and how many of them you’ll need, and how much it’s going to cost so that it will be easier for you to start developing your app.

 Who you need onboard

 The team setup depends highly on the app’s complexity, but there are mobile app development team roles that are essential for any small to medium-scale startup project.

 They write code and build the app’s architecture — every screen and every function.